soundpress/RulesOfNYC/docs/c06/index.rst

 Amended water.
 "Amended water" shall mean water to which a surfactant has been added.

+Amendment.
+“Amendment” shall mean a form submitted to modify the asbestos project notification (Form ACP7) by changing information that was provided when the ACP7 was originally filed.

 ANSI.
 "ANSI" shall mean the American National Standards Institute.

 Area air sampling.
 "Area air sampling" shall mean any form of air sampling or monitoring where the sampling device is placed at some stationary location.